 If you're concerned that your property may be repossessed due to financial strain, it's essential to take proactive steps to mitigate the situation::

-3. Assess Troublesome Properties: Evaluate which properties in your portfolio are causing the most financial strain.
-Identifying these properties allows you to prioritize them for action, whether through restructuring loans, refinancing, or selling.
+Assess Troublesome Properties: Evaluate which properties in your portfolio are causing the most financial strain.
+Identifying these properties allows you to prioritize them for action, whether through restructuring loans, refinancing, or selling the property.

-6. Explore Property Sales: If you're struggling to maintain multiple properties, consider selling those that are causing the most financial stress.
+Explore Property Sales: If you're struggling to maintain multiple properties, consider selling the properties that are causing the most financial stress.
+OR selling the properties with the most equities.
 Liquidating assets can help alleviate financial burdens and prevent further escalation of debt.
+There is no single best solution, but if you would like to have a chat with us, we can help you assess your best option.

-7. Seek Professional Assistance: Reach out to professionals such as buyers advocates and financial advisors who can provide guidance and support during this challenging time.
+Seek Professional Assistance: Reach out to professionals such as buyers advocates and property investment advisors like us, or financial advisors who can provide guidance and support during this challenging time.
 Consult with financial advisors or property experts to explore viable solutions and navigate the repossession process effectively.

 Be Proactive.
 Act before the bank does.